 Note: If you cannot read the documents downloaded from this website, you can download Adobe Reader free of charge by clicking here.

-This website is maintained by Adrian March, who was one of the founding trustees of the Colostomy Association, but resigned his position owing to communications difficulties when he moved to France, and accepted in its stead the post of Consultant to the Association.
-He has had a colostomy for fifteen years, as a consequence of ano-rectal cancer.
+This website is maintained by Adrian March, who has been a trustee of the Colostomy Association since its formation, and is now Consultant to the Association.
+He has had a colostomy for some seventeen years, as a consequence of ano-rectal cancer.
 By profession a consultant in engineering research, he has also for many years, as a tutor of the Amateur Swimming Association and of the National Coaching Foundation, taught and trained teachers in swimming, diving, and aqua aerobics, and lectured to sports coaches on anatomy, physiology, and the technique of coaching children.
 It will come as no surprise that one of Adrian’s interests is a return to sport and an active life after surgery.

 Adrian lives in the south of France, in Provence, and maintains contact with the Colostomy Association, and with patients who are referred to him, almost entirely via the internet.
-Happily, the internet also enables Adrian to telephone any fixed line in Europe at no cost, so if you have a query or would like to discuss a problem, call him on +33 (0)494 501 136 and ask him to call you back.
-Adrian can also be reached by email at email@example.com.
+He can be reached by email at firstname.lastname@example.org.
 For those who may be interested, most of the header pictures are of Cap Taillat, on the Mediterranean coast, and the adjacent coastline; the remainder (the rocky ones) are of Les Calanques, near Marseille.